 The proposed development is the erection of a first-floor balcony to the rear.
-The new balcony was in place at the time of the site visit, and this is a retrospective application.
+The new balcony was in place at the time of the site visit.
+Amended plans have been received which show the design of what was proposed to a more open design with vertical timber finished balusters with a lattice design above it.